mtumilowicz/git-notes/README.md

           object (a new commit to master)
           and laid it right on top of your local repository.
+      * It’s important to note that the git fetch command only downloads the data to your local repository - it doesn’t automatically merge it with any of your work or modify what you’re currently working on
 * merge
     * A merge results in a commit that has two (or even more) parent commits.